 Everyone is looking for a few friends on the first day, so don’t be afraid to say hello!
 I made some great friends through my classes that have really helped my whole entire college experience!
 I had classmates who went from study buddies to extremely close friends that I hung out with religiously.

 Get organized!
 Planners are your best friend and can help you organize your work load for the next weeks and months of school.
 Write down all your due dates, tests, work schedule, or other important activities so you don’t get swarmed with responsibility all at once!
 Buy a few folders and some binders to keep your class work together so you don’t lose it, and make sure to put all your papers back where they belong!
-I would lose so many important documents just because I accidently put them in the wrong folder!
+I would lose so many important documents just because I accidentally put them in the wrong folder!

 Find a Great Study Spot